 Tonight, try locating one of the coolest constellations up there.
 The constellation Hercules the Kneeling Giant can be seen ascending in the east-northeast on these Northern Hemisphere spring evenings.
-You can find Hercules in between two brilliant stars: Arcturus and Vega, which, by the way, lies near the radiant point for the ongoing Lyrid meteor shower.
-The chart at the top of this post shows the sky for around 10 to 11 p.m. local time, when the constellation Hercules, and the two bright stars so essential for finding it, are well up in the northeastern to eastern sky.
+You can find Hercules in between two brilliant stars: Arcturus and Vega, which, by the way.
+The chart at the top of this post shows the sky for around 9 to 10 p.m. local time (10 to 11 p.m.), when the constellation Hercules, and the two bright stars so essential for finding it, are well up in the northeastern to eastern sky.

 Arcturus is in the constellation Bootes, and Vega is in the constellation Lyra.
 A line between them passes through what is known as the Keystone in Hercules.